Mean-field limits for large-scale random-access networks: Introduction

 \subsection{Background and related work}

-Wireless networks are already large and complex today, and being at the heart of the so-called Internet of Things (IoT) \cite{AIM10}, are expected to grow even denser in the future \cite{Evans11}.
-The rapid increase in wireless applications has led to an increasing demand for scarce wireless spectrum, and hence it is necessary to make the most efficient use of the limited available capacity.
+Wireless networks are already large and complex today, and being at the heart of the so-called Internet of Things (IoT)~\cite{AIM10}, are expected to grow even denser in the future~\cite{Evans11}.
 Obviously, when the number of nodes is large, in the hundreds or even thousands of nodes, a dedicated medium or channel cannot be assigned to each node, and nodes have to share the medium.
-Multiple simultaneous node transmissions on the same channel will however inevitably give rise to interference and loss of throughput.
-Medium access control (MAC) mechanisms are crucial to resolve this contention.
+Medium access control (MAC) mechanisms are \revR{therefore crucial to resolve the contention among the various nodes}.
 However, in large networks, a centralized control mechanism is hard to implement and to maintain since it would require constant status updates generating prohibitive communication overhead.
 For this reason the design of efficient distributed (local) MAC protocols has attracted a lot of attention.

 A very popular distributed MAC mechanism is the CSMA (Carrier-Sense Multiple-Access) protocol, which is currently at the core of the IEEE 802.11 and 802.15.4 standards.
 Its popularity is mostly due to its simplicity and efficiency.
 The key feature of the CSMA protocol is that each node waits for a random back-off period before initiating a transmission.
 Interference is avoided since the back-off countdown is interrupted whenever potential interference is sensed, and only resumed once the medium is sensed idle again.
 This protocol, whilst extremely easy to understand on a local level, generates complex and interesting macroscopic network dynamics.